 - Undergraduate degree, from an accredited university, in criminal justice, a related social science or other relevant educational experience.

-- Satisfactory scores on the Graduate Record Examination or the Miller Analogies Test taken within the last five years.
+- Submission of scores on the Graduate Record Examination or the Miller Analogies Test taken within the last five years.

 - Three letters of recommendation from persons who are familiar with the applicant’s academic record.

 Applicants may be admitted with specific program-defined course deficiencies provided that the deficiencies amount to no more than two courses.